Little Strawberry Santa Hats are a quick, easy, and healthy Christmas treat. And they’re just plain cute!

 The happiest time of the year is also the busiest time of the year, don’t you think?
 I love love love the holiday season but I find it a bit overwhelming.

 When it comes to this jolly hectic time, I’m always looking for ways to simplify.
-That’s why I’m bringing you some easy Christmas treats to try.
-Next week I’ll be sharing little Pomegranate Cream Cups.
-They’re so pretty, so elegant and so so so easy.
+That’s why I’m bringing you some easy Christmas treats to try like these Santa Hats and my No-Bake Cheesecake Cups.

 Cut the tops off of a bunch of strawberries.
 You want a nice flat cut all the way across the top.
 Then lay out some small round cookies.
 Squeeze some icing onto the middle of each cookie and top each with a strawberry, cut side down.
 Press the strawberry into the icing so that it puddles around giving you the bottom-of-Santa’s-hat effect.